 - If you have a high enough ACT or SAT score, you may not need placement testing.
 If you took the ACT or SAT, you must make a request for the testing company to submit your scores to JJC.

-- Your PSAT or high school GPA may excuse you from placement testing.
+- Your PSAT or high school GPA may also allow you to skip placement testing.
 Check out our temporary alternative measures to see if you qualify.

 Don't have any of these scores?